vega/vega-lite/site/docs/mark.md

 ### Bar Chart

 If we map a different ordinal field to the `y` channel, we can produce a horizontal bar chart.
 Specifying `scale.rangeStep` of an ordinal field will adjust the [ordinal scale's range step](https://github.com/mbostock/d3/wiki/Ordinal-Scales#ordinal_rangeBands).
 By default, there will be a 1 pixel offset between bars.
-(See [an example that customizes size of the bars](encoding.html#ex-bar-size).)
+(See [an example that customizes the size of the bars](encoding.html#ex-bar-size).)

 <!-- TODO: Need to update docs our and Vega's scale.rangeStep property and link there instead -->